malexmave/issuebot/README.md

 Instructions on how to obtain such a token can be found on the [GitHub developer site](https://developer.github.com/guides/getting-started/#authentication) (look for the section on OAuth and follow the instructions, pasting the generated token into the variable as a String).
+You can also create such a token in your User settings under Applications => Personal Access tokens.
 This is entirely optional, but please note that GitHub may be angry if you exceed your Rate Limit, and the bot may crash.